 The old home is stunning and classic New England, with abundant nature on the grounds, and an even greater abundance of peace and quiet.
 This is one AirBnb Maine visitors should definitely book.

-For those travelers in search of the most unique AirBnbs, this New England home will fit the bill.
+For those travelers in search of a unique AirBnb in New England, this impressive home will fit the bill.

 The Ross House is located in New Shoreham, Rhode Island, which is on Block Island.
 Block Island is a popular summer vacation destination for New Englanders and visitors alike.
 It’s ideal for a family holiday or a romantic New England getaway.